-The Group's rules regarding Oktogonen apply, with the necessary changes, to all personnel in the Management Company, with the exception of specially-regulated personnel (senior management, risk-takers and employees with particularly high remuneration).
+The Group's rules regarding Oktogonen apply, with the necessary changes, to all personnel in the fund company.
 The Group's rules provide for the payment of a cash allocation in the case when Handelsbanken has higher profitability than the average for comparable competitors in the bank's home markets and after an overall assessment of the bank's performance by the Central Board.

-The following is applicable for specially-regulated personnel who instead receive other remuneration than a direct cash allocation:
+The following is applicable for specially regulated personnel who instead receive other remuneration than a direct cash allocation:

-- Senior management: the entire Oktogonen remuneration for each individual within management, with the exception of some of the leading portfolio managers, shall consist of an allocation fund that has been selected by the Management Company's Board of Directors.
-The entire remuneration shall be deferred for a period of up to four years, during which downward adjustment or discontinuation assessments shall be conducted. - Specially-regulated personnel who fall within the scope of other variable remuneration (actively-managed equity and fixed income fund managers): the rules applicable to other variable remuneration shall be applied to the Oktogonen allocation, including deferral, retention, allocation in certain specific funds and downward adjustment/discontinuation. - The fund managers of allocation funds or passive funds: the entire Oktogonen remuneration for each fund manager shall consist of an allocation fund that has been selected by the Management Company's Board of Directors.
+- Senior management: The entire Oktogonen remuneration for each individual within management shall consist of an allocation fund that has been selected by the fund company's board of directors.
+The entire remuneration shall be deferred for a period of up to four years, during which downward adjustment or discontinuation assessments shall be conducted. - Specially regulated personnel who fall within the scope of other variable remuneration (actively managed equity and fixed income fund managers as well as institutional sales employees): The rules applicable to other variable remuneration are to be applied to the Oktogonen allocation, including the rules for deferral, retention, allocation in certain specific funds and downward adjustment/discontinuation. - The fund managers of allocation funds or passive funds: The entire Oktogonen remuneration for each fund manager shall consist of an allocation fund that has been selected by the fund company's board of directors.
 The entire remuneration shall be deferred for a period of up to four years, during which downward adjustment or discontinuation assessments shall be conducted.